Introduction to WriterAccess

 It took me about three hours to finish the test and preliminary items in order to get work.
 They said they would get back to me in a week or so with a rating based on the test and information submitted.
 Spoiler alert!
 They took much longer.

 Reviews of WriterAccess are mostly positive.
 Like me, many are impressed with the design and confident money can be made at the site.

 Probably the most consistent complaint was the lack of work.
-According to some, the number of jobs were low and those that arrived in the work queue were quickly snapped up.
+According to some, the number of jobs was low and those that arrived in the work queue were quickly snapped up.
 One complained that if you weren’t a morning person than the site could be a problem.
 The list of jobs arrive at 5 a.m. and they are gone soon.

-This indicated to me that WriterAccess already has full stable of writers, making me question whether it makes sense to even try my hand at this freelance writing gig.
+This indicated to me that WriterAccess already has a full stable of writers, making me question whether it makes sense to even try my hand at this freelance writing gig.

 Reviewers said communication with WriterAccess staff was impressive, and that was my finding as well.
 Although not yet accepted, the staff did answer my pestering queries very promptly.

 Writers are given a rating between two and six stars based on the test and evaluation of the sign-up stage info.
 The higher the rating, the more money a writer can make: